N°3 Tar Soap

 Usage

-Use the soap twice a day, in the morning and in the evening (or when you need to wash your face and problematic areas such as neck and chest) before applying any of our products.
+Use the soap twice a day, in the morning and in the evening (or when you need to wash your face) before applying any of our products.